 5. Get in Touch with Your College’s Career Center

 All of this on top of studying for your classes can get very overwhelming.
 Luckily, your college likely has a career center that can help you out.
-Advisors in Career Centers are professionals at helping student’s hone their resumes, get their social media in order and get in touch with employers.
+Advisors in Career Centers are professionals at helping students explore various career paths, hone their resumes, get their social media in order and get in touch with employers.
 Career Centers also host on-campus interviews where employers come to your college and interview several students at a time.
-Get in touch with your Career Center early in the spring semester, and use their expertise to efficiently get your name out into the job world.
+Get in touch with your Career Center early in the spring semester, and use their expertise to efficiently get your name out into the accountancy world.

 6. Go to a Career Fair

 Career fairs are a great opportunity for students and can illuminate the variety of career paths requiring accounting degrees.
 Your college or specific school likely has a career fair in the spring, and you can bet the employers there are looking for Seniors about to graduate.
 You should also look for local career fairs in your area; they may not be through your school, but they’ll likely provide great employment opportunities.

 One of the best ways to get a leg up in the accounting profession is to find someone who can help mentor you through the CPA exam, your job search, and your career development.
 There are plenty of professionals out there who would love to help you find your perfect fit in a public accounting or finance career.
 Start by considering where you want to go on your career path, and reach out to professionals who are on a similar career track.
 They can give you first-hand advice on starting out in the accounting profession, and a cultivated relationship could lead to both knowledge and advancement in your own career.

 8. Start Reaching Out

 Don’t panic if you don’t have a job offer in the spring.
 Keep reaching out to various employers in your area to see if they’re hiring, and make sure you look at firms of all sizes.
 Remember, accountants can work in a variety of areas, from internal audit to public accounting to industry accounting – and all start with an accounting major.